dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.11 - Fixed drive busy detection and some unmount problems.

 Version 5.12 - Fixed mount and unmount of disks with multiple partitions.
+SNAP should only mount the first partition on the disk.